-IF-AB Pluggable and retrofittable digital interface modules for RS232, CANopen, Profibus, ProfiNet, ModBus TCP, EtherCAT or CAN are available.
+Pluggable and retrofittable digital interface modules for RS232, CANopen, Profibus, ProfiNet, I Dicilial lineriace incomes ModBus TCP, EtherCAT or CAN are available.
 Details about the interface modules and the programming of the device using those interfaces can be found in separate documentation.
 It's usually available on the USB stick which is included with the device, or as PDF download on our website.